Mobile Game Development

 MonoGame

-This is a free, open-source framework that was released by nonprofit organisation MonoGame Team in 2009.
+This is a free, open-source framework that was released by the nonprofit organisation MonoGame Team in 2009.
 It’s used to create mobile games in C#.
-MonoGame finished the API XNA 4.0, which Microsoft earlier abandoned.
+MonoGame finished the API XNA 4.0, which Microsoft had abandoned previously.

 Benefits of MonoGame: